-The space that encircles the Rotunda at the upper level was originally called the Black and White Gallery and displayed prints and drawings from the collection.
-This magnificent space, which has been closed to the general public since 1928 and has housed the staff library, will be restored and opened up to the public to become the Tate Members area.
-A 14-metre long bar will run along the north end of the space and a new stair and lift will improve access to the new facilities at this level.
+The space that encircles the Rotunda at the upper level was originally called the ‘Black and White Gallery’ and displayed prints and drawings from the collection.
+This magnificent space, which was closed to the general public since 1928 and housed the staff library, has been restored and opened up to the public to become the Tate Members area.
+A 14-metre long bar runs along the north end of the space and a new spiral stair and lift improve access to the new facilities at this level.

-Lower Rotunda and Café
+Lower Rotunda and Djanogly Café

 On the lower level, where the former café was located, a space with the same plan area as the principal level Rotunda has been opened up to provide a generous circulation and orientation space at the Millbank end of the building.
 The existing arches and vaults have been embellished with terrazzo floors and linings to provide a set of spaces that are robust and feel properly public.

 The new Djanogly Café is located to the east of the lower Rotunda.
 This vaulted space provides a counterpoint to the existing Rex Whistler Restaurant and has direct access to an outdoor space to the south of the building.